arnaud-lb/arnaud-lb.github.io/_posts/2019-06-25-phpstan-generics.markdown

 instance("DateTime"); // returns a DateTime
 ```

-Note: Implementation is in progress
+> Note: Implementation of this feature is in progress

 ### Classes